GizemArici/gizem-arici/content/about/_index.md

 title: "About"
 layout: text
 ---
-Hi, and welcome to my internet world 🌐
+hi, and welcome to my internet world 🌐

-I’m Gizem, a Copenhagen-based creator loving too many things, being impatient learning them.
+i’m gizem, a copenhagen-based creator loving too many things, being impatient learning them.

-Still, I get to make objects, paint shapes + colours, write poetry and more to come.
+still, i get to make objects, paint shapes + colours, write poetry and more to come.

-I can also do some strategy work for you or write very neutral-sounding reports.
+i can also do some strategy work for you or write very neutral-sounding reports.

-Mail me for prices, enquiries, ideas for projects or to say hello.
+mail me for prices, enquiries, ideas for projects or to say hello.

-All paintings can be framed on request and unstretched canvases can be stretched 💪
+all paintings can be framed on request, unstretched canvases can be stretched 💪

-Stay unserious ☁️
+stay unserious ☁️

-Find me on [Instagram](https://www.instagram.com/gizisvisible/), [LinkedIn](https://www.linkedin.com/in/gizem-arici-36412310b/) or get in touch via [Mail](mailto:gizem.arici@icloud.com).
+find me on [instagram](https://www.instagram.com/gizisvisible/), [linkedin](https://www.linkedin.com/in/gizem-arici-36412310b/) or get in touch via [mail](mailto:gizem.arici@icloud.com).

-Website by all-time favourite babe [Frans](https://jalict.com) 👨🏻‍💻
+website by all-time favourite babe [frans](https://jalict.com) 👨🏻‍💻